7hekaka/newcytosim/doc/main/faq.md

 </summary>
 <p>
 Currently, you cannot have some objects immobile and other not.
-There is a parameter ‘solve’ in ‘run simul’.
+There is a parameter `solve` in `run simul`.
 If you set it to zero, objects are immobile but this applies to all objects.

 It should however be possible to modify cytosim to do have some object mobile while others are not.
 There is a function that calculates the speed, as a function of the force: